mcolomerc/confluent-cloud-cost-exporter/Readme.md

 # Confluent Cloud Cost Exporter

-This project integrates Confluent Cloud Cost information as another Confluent cloud metric to help on data aggregation related to service usage or cost breakdowns.
+This project integrates Confluent Cloud Cost information with third parties to help on data aggregation related to service usage or cost breakdowns.
+It can work as a Service exposing cost information as another Confluent Cloud metric so it can be integrated with Prometheus and Grafana or as a CRON job that pushes cost information to a given target.

 * [Confluent Cloud Metrics API](https://docs.confluent.io/cloud/current/metrics-api.html) provides metrics for Confluent Cloud resources, supports [Prometheus](https://prometheus.io) `export` and filtering by `resource`.